Purchases made through links earn us a small commission, at no extra cost to you.

 St. Augustine has more than 30 historic inns, so there are plenty of romantic accommodations to choose from.

-Our Next Visit to Romantic St. Augustine
+Our Next Romantic Getaway in St. Augustine

 Two days in St. Augustine was long enough to give us a good sense of the city, but too short for us to do everything we wanted.